 He finds grace for a while but the plot is essentially one of dissolution, Hayses’s descent into a morass of self-loathing is both horrifying and fascinating in its unblinking snarl at the moral void.

 But we’re enthralled because we’re invested in his wellbeing, we don’t want him to fall apart.
-This is despite, at some point – and for me it was when he was describing his habit of driving so aggressively on the freeway that he takes a morbid delight in seeing whether he can cause someone else to smash into another car – Hayes is an arsehole.
+This is despite, at some point – and for me it was when he was describing his habit of driving so aggressively on the freeway that he takes a morbid delight in seeing whether he can cause someone else to smash into another car – realising Hayes is an arsehole.
 He may initially have had just cause to be paranoid and trigger-happy, to attack as a means of continual defence, but at some point he is too far down that track.
 Yet we continue to hope for him, as a father might for a son, perhaps, or a brother for a brother.

-This is Smyer’s genius in his debut novel; while it may not be read by as many people who will watch Glover’s This is America, however much we sympathise or even identify with him, Gambino remains a figure, but Smyer’s Hayes is someone we come to care about.
+This is Smyer’s genius in his debut novel; while it may not be read by as many people as who will watch Glover’s This is America, however much we sympathise or even identify with him, Gambino remains a figure, but Smyer’s Hayes is someone we come to care about.
 In comparison, Knucklehead is the This of a black man in America, just tryna get ahead.

 Adam Smyer will be participating in events in Cape Town, at the Open Book Festival, from 5 to 9 September.